calguy1000/alexa_skill_sendmylist/README.md

 This skill uses docker to contain the development environment, and configuration tools, and docker-compose for convenience.

 I wrote this skill purely as an exercise in using chatgpt and other AI tools to give me a start on development, to re-familiarize myself with Python, and to have a skill I would find useful for my home automation setup.
+If you get some help from it then I am happy.

 ### Prerequisites
 - docker